bcgov/design-system/README.md

 ## Legacy documentation
 > [!WARNING]
-> This content and the associated assets/code are no longer supported.
+> This content and the associated code and assets are no longer supported.

 The Design System helps developers and designers build better digital products and services.